zephyrproject-rtos/trusted-firmware-m/docs/user_guides/tfm_integration_guide.md

 The secure storage service also needs the NS side to provide an implementation for the function `tfm_sst_get_cur_id()` which is used to retrieve the numerical ID associated to the running thread.
-A primitive implementation is provided in tfm_sst_id_mngr_dummy.c.
-It is system integrators responsibility to implement the ID manager based on their threat model.
+A primitive implementation is provided in `tfm_sst_id_mngr_dummy.c`.
+It is system integrators responsibility to implement the SST ID manager based on their threat model.

 #### interface with non-secure world regression tests
 A non-secure application that wants to run the non-secure regression tests